 Choosing Between a 27.5" or a 29er

-For a while, all mountain bikes came with standard 26 in. wheels.
+Since mountain biking's inception, all mountain bikes came with standard 26" tires.

-Now, they come in two wheel sizes that have, for the most part, overtaken 26 in. wheels.
-First on the scene were 29 in. wheels (29ers), followed a few years later by 27.5 in. (also known as 650b) wheels.
+Now, they come in two-wheel sizes that have, for the most part, overtaken traditional 26" tires.
+First on the scene were 29" wheels (29ers), followed a few years later by 27.5" (also known as 650b) wheels.

 The right size for you largely depends on what you’re looking to get from a mountain bike and the type of terrain you love to ride.